Cybersecurity Maturity Model Certification (CMMC) – COMING SOON!

 CMMC Level 3 ML3) Expert: 110 controls.
 This is applicable to a high-risk primary defense contractor such as Boeing, Lockheed Martin or Raytheon.
 This level will be certified by US Government – DoD only.

 DoD suppliers must implement the relevant maturity level of the CMMC Standard as specified by DoD in their contracts.

-CMMC 2.0 Rules are expected to be released late 2022 pending DoD approval timeline
+CMMC 2.0 Rules are expected to be released mid 2023 pending DoD approval timeline

 CMMC is conducting pilot audits for a few select organizations approved by DoD